 ExpressVPN review conclusion

-ExpressVPN’s performance for this latest review update has earned it a top spot in the best VPN service report.
+ExpressVPN’s performance for this latest review update has earned it a top spot as one of the best VPNs for 2020.

-In an overcrowded VPN market, ExpressVPN continues to stand out from the rest and remains the top recommendation at Restore Privacy.
+In an overcrowded VPN market, ExpressVPN continues to stand out from the rest and outperform the competition.
 To summarize, here are the main findings from this ExpressVPN review: